creationix/jack/binary-format.md

     <4A 61 63 6B 2A 00> or "Jack*\0" or "Jack" + 42 + 0

-Followed a ULEB128 <http://en.wikipedia.org/wiki/LEB128> byte-length value of the payload.
+This is followed by a ULEB128 <http://en.wikipedia.org/wiki/LEB128> byte-length value of the payload.

 # Code Section